mmistakes/minimal-mistakes/_posts/2017-09-30-How-to-AddRemove-Nuget-Packages-in-VSCode.md

 ---
-title:  How to - AddRemove Nuget Packages in VS Code
+title:  How to - Add/Remove Nuget Packages in VS Code
 categories:
   - dev
 tags: